Statelessness Around the World

 In Syria, for instance, a discriminatory 1962 census stripped 120,000 ethnic Kurds of their citizenship.
 In subsequent decades, this stateless Kurdish population grew by some estimates to more than three hundred thousand people.
 As a result, many from the minority group have long been ineligible for government food subsidies, care at public hospitals, and government jobs and professions, like doctors, that require a license.

 In Mauritania, meanwhile, the government revoked the citizenship of over sixty thousand Black Mauritanians in 1989 amid sectarian unrest, forcing many people to leave the country.
 Mauritania has since allowed those who were expelled to repatriate, but many returnees reported legal difficulties related to obtaining national identification cards and proving property rights.

 Statelessness can be so harmful that some countries ban the practice of revoking citizenship.
 In fact, in 1958 the U.S. Supreme Court barred the U.S. government from punitively revoking a person’s citizenship, calling it “a form of punishment more primitive than torture.”

 Due to underreporting, determining the exact number of the world’s stateless population is difficult.
-The United Nations counts 4.2 million stateless people—of which approximately one-third are children—in nearly 100 countries; however, the organization notes that the actual total is likely significantly higher.
-According to the United Nations, the world’s largest stateless populations reside in Ivory Coast (952,969), Bangladesh (889,704), and Myanmar (600,000).
+The United Nations counts 4.3 million stateless people—of which approximately one-third are children—in nearly 100 countries; however, the organization notes that the actual total is likely significantly higher.

 Notably, stateless people are not necessarily refugees—and vice versa.
 Many stateless people never leave their country of residence.
 Additionally, many refugees, although displaced from their homes, remain citizens of those countries.
 However, refugees can still become stateless if their governments revoke their citizenship.